blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## Defining entity type duplication

-The Block Protocol meta schemas don't need to change to support type duplication as the mechanism isn't expressed within the system.
-Instead, we copy the contents of types and create new, completely distinct, types.
+The Block Protocol meta-schemas don't need to change to support type duplication as the details of the mechanism aren't expressed _within_ the system.
+Instead, the behavior is defined, in that it results in a copy of the contents of types — creating new, completely distinct, types.

 As such, when duplicating a type, the new type will have an entirely different URL and potentially a new `title`.